Ayurvedic Nutrition

 • Joint inflammation: Hot, red, swollen joints

-• Eye inflammation: Redness, burning, light sensitivity
+• Eye inflammation: Redness, burning, sensitivity to light

 Vata-Type Inflammation: The Dry Pain